+In sum, a terrible experience.
+Moreover, Bidallies tried to blame eBay but it is clear that the fault was Bidallies: they offered me a phone and failed to keep one in stock for me.
 I received a refund of my payment for the original phone and the additional payment for the new phone that Bidallies failed to supply.
 But it was a terrible experience and I ended up wasting a lot of time and losing opportunities to get other phones.

 BIDALLIES - BIDALLIES.com, a Seller through eBay, (from New Jersey), sent me a cell phone that I purchased through eBay, that arrived cracked and broken.
-The gave me a return authorization number and I sent the phone back two weeks ago and have NOT received a replacement yet.
+They gave me a return authorization number and I sent the phone back two weeks ago and have NOT received a replacement yet.
 I've sent them multiple emails with no response.
 I've now been without a cell phone for 2 weeks.
 Called the complete foreign MORONS over at eBay customer support a total of 4 times now to resolve this and still nothing.

 BIDALLIES generates thousands of dollars per month to eBay in seller commissions so obviously eBay will side with them. eBay could care less about little buyers like you and me.
 They are all about the money.
 How else could sellers get away with selling counterfeit products on eBay.com???
 Scams!